 Water buckets are dumped and refilled often and we have a schedule for scrubbing buckets to keep them clean.
 Water tubs in fields are kept sparkling clean.
 Our staff does a great job seeing to it that horses have clean, fresh water at all times.

 The indoor and outdoor riding arenas are dragged periodically.
 Fencing and stalls are repaired and the pastures are periodically fertilized and seeded as needed.

 Manure is hauled off the property.
 This keeps the farm cleaner and the fly population down.

 DO YOU HAVE RODENT CONTROL ON THE FARM?

-Yes, we have three barn cats: Ellie, Squeaky and Slinky.
+Yes, we have two barn cats: Ellie and Slinky.